shivanguniyal-polcon/Thesis---EVM-Female-Autonomy/projects/project_Final/description.md

 ## Executive Summary
-The introduction of Electronic Voting Machines (EVMs) in India’s 1999 Lok Sabha elections did not uniformly disenfranchise women.
-Instead, the transition from paper ballots to EVMs acted as a localized technological barrier, specifically suppressing turnout among women at the intersection of high economic responsibility and entrenched cultural patriarchy.
-The evidence rigorously isolates this "Dual Burden" effect, proving it is causal, statistically robust, and entirely independent of geographic or demographic selection bias.
+The introduction of Electronic Voting Machines (EVMs) in India’s 1999 Lok Sabha elections did not uniformly effect female voter turnout.
+Instead, the transition from paper ballots to EVMs acted as a localized technological shock, specifically reducing turnout among women at the intersection of high economic responsibility and entrenched cultural patriarchy.
+The evidence rigorously isolates this dual burden, proving it is causal, statistically robust, and entirely independent of geographic or demographic selection bias.

 ## 1. Initial Obervations and Selection Bias
 - **The Initial Signal:** Raw cross-sectional data initially suggested a massive universal penalty, with EVM-treated constituencies showing a 6.86 percentage point drop in female turnout compared to paper ballot areas.